rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 Add `--region` option if you want it in a particular region.

-# Deploy artifacts and lambda function
+# Deploy artifacts and lambda function - One time process

 Now that you have created a s3 bucket, let's deploy our lambda function.

 The deploy script uses aws cloudformation to package the artifacts and create the lambda function.